IyatomiLab/LeafGAN/LFLSeg/README.md

 However, we do not expect the input which contains multiple leaves to be the case since we assume the input of the disease classifier is a single leaf image in this study.

 Also, LFLSeg may incorrectly detect "partial leaf" as "full leaf" if the "partial leaf" image has a different shooting distance than images in our training dataset (last column).
-Applying data augmentation techniques such as random resize/scale is expected to increase the robustness of this module.
+Applying data augmentation techniques such as random resize/scale is expected to increase the robustness of the model.

 ## Datasets
 Dataset will have 3 classes: